aparajitamarathe/aparajitamarathe.github.io/_pages/cv.md

 Education
 ======
-* University of California Irvine, 2028 (expected)
+* Ph.D. in Informatics, University of California Irvine, 2028 (expected)
 * M.S. in Informatics, University of California Irvine, 2019
 * B.E. in Computer Engineering, University of Mumbai, 2015